-GS1 UK continued to extend its reach and influence in its core sectors with its membership base growing by 6% and increased adoption of its core standards.
-Turnover increased by 2.3% to £10.2m with a net deficit after tax of £0.053m and closing reserves of £3.2m.
+GS1 UK continued to extend its reach and influence across a growing membership base in its core sectors of retail, healthcare, marketplaces and SMEs.
+Turnover increased by 12% to £11.7m with a net surplus after tax of £6k and closing reserves of £3.1m.